top of page

 Gregory Lee, Technology Consulting Manager, Accenture

-Tonya McCreary, Attorney, McCreary Law
+Tonya McCreary Williams, Attorney, McCreary Law

 Karen Nolan Mitchell, Retired, City of Columbus